Roadside Bigfoot: Georgia museum devoted to legendary beast

 There’s even a glass case claiming to hold feces collected from a Sasquatch in Oregon.

 Believers continually add to the already ample collection.
-On a recent day, the mail carrier delivered two casts of footprints supposedly made by foreign Bigfoots.
+On a recent day, the mail carrier delivered two casts of footprints supposedly made by File foreign Bigfoot creatures.

 “You want to see an Australian cast?”
 Bakara asks, tearing into the package.